Published by admin on 15 Jul 2025

 INTRODUCTION

-But I believe Xpeng is not just an automaker but something much more — An integrated hard tech and soft tech company with full-stack AI mobility solutions, and hugely underestimated by analysts and markets alike.
+I like Xpeng now because of its massive potential and low valuation.
+Because I believe Xpeng is not just an automaker but something much more — An integrated hard tech and soft tech company with full-stack AI mobility solutions, with one of the best and low cost self-driving capabilities, and hugely underestimated by analysts and markets alike.

-Here’s why Xpeng could see exponential growth in the coming years, possibly a ten-bagger and beyond in the next decade, with a good chance of hitting US$100 by end-2026 (or ~US$100 billion market cap, about fivefold from its current value), using a simple SWOT analysis.
+Here’s why Xpeng could see exponential growth in the coming years, with a chance of hitting US$100 by end-2026 (or ~US$100 billion market cap, about fivefold from its current value), using a simple SWOT analysis.

 STRENGTHS — COMPETITIVE ADVANTAGES